firstcontributions/first-contributions/README.md

 git switch -c add-alonzo-church
 ```

+Or you can do this to create and switch branches

+'''
+git branch your-new-branch-name
+'''

+'''
+git checkout our-new-branch-name
+'''

 ## Make necessary changes and commit those changes

 Now open `Contributors.md` file in a text editor, add your name to it.
 Don't add it at the beginning or end of the file.
 Put it anywhere in between.
 Now, save the file.